jonashackt/molecule-ansible-azure/README.md

 ![google-cloud-first-running-instance](screenshots/google-cloud-first-running-instance.png)

-### Prepare step fails with no such identity: /Users/yourUserHere/.ssh/google_compute_engine
+### Prepare step fails with no such identity: /Users/yourUserHere/.ssh/google_compute_engine & user@yourIpHere: Permission denied (publickey).

 Until here, we didn't need to have the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en) installed - although I was wondering all the time, when we will need it.
 And here we are, the [prepare.yml](docker/molecule/gcp-gce-ubuntu/prepare.yml) (and every other) playbook will need the file `/Users/yourUserHere/.ssh/google_compute_engine` to be present to be able to connect to your GCE instances.
 Otherwise the Molecule execution will fail with something like the following: